Kristina01111000/Drws_site/README.md

 - manually size the rest of the images,
 - change img file types if it doesn't speed it up
 - complete widgets
+- check login while redirect is on, there seems to be a problem
+- put quote on site somewhere, are pictures good to use? change images, from big stock, promo page, one or both documentary page
+- check server speed
+- he can't login
+- see if users who don't join in with email confirmation can automatically be deleted after a week
+- promo page monthly topic sale widget
+- finish widgets, resizing pictures